rmartis/rmartis/README.md

 # Welcome to my GitHub Profile!

-Hi, I'm $$USERNAME$$!
+Hi, I'm rmartis!
 Welcome to my GitHub profile.
 Here are a few things about me:

 - 🔭 I’m currently working on...
 - 🌱 I’m currently learning...